 The workaround in gmx energy will take care of this, but it mdrun needs to be fixed

-#11 Updated by Erik Lindahl almost 2 years ago
+#11 Updated by Erik Lindahl about 2 years ago

 - Status changed from New to In Progress